zhixue/Neural-network-course/readme.md

+# Neural Network Theory and Applications cource in SJTU
-The nerual network cource is taught by teacher Lv.
+The Neural Network Theory and Applications cource is taught by teacher Lv.

 Homework | Mentioned topic
 ---|---